d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 <img width="2824" height="1381" alt="image" src="https://github.com/user-attachments/assets/1c88778a-c005-4c83-9b49-a56bb0f80283" />

 We can see that base64 has the SUID bit set.
-We can use it to read the contents of the /etc/shadow file or to manipulate input/output in a way that might allow you to execute commands as root.
+We can use it to read the contents of the /etc/shadow file or to manipulate input/output in a way that might allow us to execute commands as root.

 I try running:  base64 /etc/shadow | base64 -d
 and it works: we get the hash for user2